The title is a little dramatic… I know. But this is such an important issue I need to capture your attention!

 The good news is that as soon as you stand up or more around, chemical and muscular changes in your body kick in to start undoing the effects of being sedentary.

 Vigorous exercise all day long is not required.
 Simply break up the sitting.

 If you work on a laptop, one of the easiest things you can do is raise it to a level where you can stand and work.
 This could be placing your computer on top of your filing cabinet, having a box or stack of books on your desk to elevate it, or by using your kitchen bench if at home.
 Get a screen and link it with an HDMI cable if needed for ergonomics so that you can have tall relaxed neck and shoulder posture.

-Work standing up, in comfortable flat shoes for part or all of your day.
+Work standing up, in comfortable flat shoes for part or most of your day.
 Yes you can put your heels back on to head out and about the office or around town.
 Who will really mind what footwear you have on at your desk?

 2. Walk and Talk